 - A-levels and or L3 vocational qualification that will take up the majority of their programme (normally equivalent to 3 A level qualifications)

-- Extension Awards – additional qualifications that support skills development for students’ progression post-18 – including the EPQ, Gold Arts Award, Gold Crest Science Award and Sports Leadership Awards.
+- Extension Awards – additional qualifications that support skills development for students’ progression post-18 – including the EPQ and Sports Leadership Awards.

-- English and mathematics GCSE provision for those who have not yet achieved a grades A* to C.
+- English and mathematics GCSE provision for those who have not yet achieved a grade 4.

 - Non-qualification activities eg